anshikas14/beginner-portfolio/README.md

 # Beginner-Portfolio
 This is the most basic form of my portfolio website.
-Even though this is basic in its styling, it has all sections a typical portfolio website needs.
+Even though this is basic in its styling, it has all the necessary sections, namely: About Me, Projects, Achievemnets and Drop an Email.

+T